Integrated Assessment of Climate Change

 We needed to model the large uncertainties of climate change, so one nice feature was the ease of choosing and using probability distributions.”
 Professor Hadi Dowlatabadi, author of ICAM, University of British Columbia.

-ICAM is possibly the most sophisticated model yet created in Analytica.
+ICAM was possibly the most sophisticated model created in Analytica when it was first built.
 It was started in 1991 (first with Demos, the predecessor of Analytica) with development and refinements continuing until 2000, reflecting over four person-years of modeling effort.
 It includes five main modules, shown in this top-level diagram:

 - Fuel switching from coal to lower-carbon fossil fuels, oil and gas,